 The Organization holds cash and investments in separate accounts which are to be maintained for purchase and management of additional conservation lands.
 The Organization has a fiduciary responsibility to the organizations to which the funds belong.
-Funds consist of the following at September 30, 2020:
+Funds consist of the following: